 Support from charitable trusts and foundations, and statutory funders, has enabled us to deliver innovative and engaging projects at the sites in our care.
 Below are just a few example of how our supporters have made a lasting impact.

 This project restored the lost gardens of Walmer Castle, revealing a hidden period of its history.
 English Heritage has brought the Pleasure Grounds to life and transformed them into an exciting and inspiring outdoor feature of the Castle.
 The historic Glen has been opened up for the first time in a century, restored and improved as a hub of community activity.Discover More

 Rievaulx Abbey was one of England's most powerful Cistercian monasteries.
 In 2015, new interpretation was introduced across the whole site, including an inspiring new Visitor's Centre and museum to display the abbey's monastic collection.

 Support from The Sylvia and Colin Shepherd Charitable Trust, the Sir George Martin Trust and the Tinsley Charitable Trust enabled new interpretation material to be introduced, including a new Family Trail.Discover More

 The cell block at Richmond Castle, Yorkshire, contains graffiti left by nearly a century’s worth of inhabitants, the most famous being that left by the absolutest conscientious objectors during the First World War.
 But the graffiti are fragile – they line the walls of a 19th-century building that wasn’t designed to last.

 Wrest Park is one of the few places in the world where you can see the evolution of landscape gardening over the last 300 years.
-In 2011, a new Sculpture Gallery was formed in the Wrest Park Dairy, made possible by support from the Heritage Lottery Fund.
+In 2011, a new Sculpture Gallery was formed in the Wrest Park Dairy, made possible by support from the National Lottery Heritage Fund.